shaggy-bbmx/ecomm/README.md

 # MERN E-COMMERCE TUTORIAL

+This is the project that we have deployed on live website.

 Hi!
 My name is **Abhishek Singh**, I have created this tutorial to teach MERN Stack for free on YouTube.

 # Prerequisite